Frequently Asked Questions

 How does the app work?

-COVIDWISE is designed to notify users when they have been in contact with other users that have tested positive for COVID-19.
+COVIDWISE is designed to anonymously notify users when they have been in contact with other users that have tested positive for COVID-19.

-The app is built on Apple and Google’s Exposure Notification system that allows smartphones to exchange anonymous keys over Bluetooth.
+The app is built on Apple and Google’s Exposure Notifications system that allows smartphones to exchange anonymous keys over Bluetooth.
 These anonymous keys change daily to protect your identity.
 Each phone shares its own daily anonymous key and stores the anonymous keys of nearby devices locally (i.e. on the user’s phone) for 14 days.

 When people who have downloaded the app are near each other for a period of time determined by VDH to represent a risk (a period which is updated based on the latest research), their phones exchange anonymous keys, and each saves the anonymous key of the other phone.
-Alongside the anonymous key, phones estimate the contact risk of an exchange using the date, time, and the duration of the contact, as well as the strength of the Bluetooth signal (to approximate distance).
+Alongside the anonymous key, phones estimate the contact risk of an exchange using the date, time, and duration of the contact, as well as the strength of the Bluetooth signal (to approximate distance).
 Contact risk is used to determine if a user is notified of a potential exposure and is not shared with any user.

 Do I have to use the app?

 Does the app work outside of the state of Virginia?
+Is it compatible with other states’ Exposure Notifications apps?

 Where can I download COVIDWISE?